microsoft-dx/xamarin-data-persistency-and-serialization-workshop/README.md

 For this, we will need to add one more NuGet package to our solution:
 ![image](https://user-images.githubusercontent.com/23138335/49687948-64ddad80-fb13-11e8-922b-d5de3c6520d7.png)

+We can cheat and use a Class Generator from JSON such as the one from [this link](http://json2csharp.com).
+This is a common thing to do when you are using APIs that are not your own.

 ### In the following lines I will explain how to make a WebRequest.
 The code can be accessed in the Utilities folder in our solution -> WebRequests.cs.
 Our version uses JSON elements to build new uris.